jinsungit/DLClinic/README.md

 [Tensorboard for visualization](https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/04-utils/tensorboard)

+After this lecture, the students should have a working DL environment and be ready to explore the usage of these tools.

+### 10/12 - Brief Introduction to Machine Learning

+A quick introduction/review of core machine learning concepts, including: supervised learning, unsupervised learning, classification, regression, loss function, performance evaluation metrics, and etc.

+### 10/19 - Brief Introduction to Deep Learning

+A quick introduction/review of deep learning topics, including: optimization techniques, network structures (e.g., Fully Connected Nets, Convolutional Nets, Recurrent Nets), Generative Adversarial Networks, Reinforcement Learning, and etc.

+### 10/26 - Deep Learning in Real World: A Case Study

+A case study on how to: identify a real world problem, collect data, design models, train and evaluate.

-### 10/26 - Data
+### 11/2 - Data

 Cover how to perform data related tasks such as collection, labeling, and verification.

 Details on how to set up data labeling tasks on Amazon Mechanical Turks.

-### 11/2 - Tricks on Training Neural Networks
+### 11/9 - Tricks on Training Neural Networks

 Practical tricks on how to train a (good) neural network model, including: pre-processing, post-processing, learning rate, batch size, normalization, network depth, choice between architectures, fine-tuning, and etc.

-### 11/9 - Deep Learning in Real World: A Case Study

-A case study on how to: identify a real world problem, collect data, design models, train and evaluate.

 ### 11/16 Real-World Ready Machine Learning Tools